siomarapantarotto/Agro4Biz-Android/README.md

 ## How to get involved
-If you have implemented more sophisticated functionalities and feel like sharing them, please let me know.
+Whether you have roots or passion for agribusiness and would like to know and participate in making this application reach the market, or if you have your own agribusiness and need to control it, having solutions in the palm of your hands, please contact us.
 Thanks!

 <!-- FOOTER (Author / Visit My Online Resume / Download My PDF Resume) -->